celery/ceps/draft/celery-5-high-level-architecture.rst

 Whenever a :ref:`task <draft/celery-5-high-level-architecture:Tasks>` reaches
 it's rate limit, an event is published to the :ref:`draft/celery-5-high-level-architecture:Router`'s :ref:`draft/celery-5-high-level-architecture:Inbox Queue`.
-The event notifies the Router that it should not consume or reject these tasks.
+The event notifies the Router that it should not consume these tasks if possible.
 The exact payload of the rate limiting event will be determined in another CEP.

+In addition the task is :ref:`suspended <Suspend/Resume Tasks>` until the rate limiting period is over.

 Periodic Tasks
 ~~~~~~~~~~~~~~